We must fight this together

 Most importantly, don’t be naïve to think you’re entitled to ignore what’s happening around the country.
 You may be OK if you were to contract this illness, but with the death toll rising by the day, you could potentially spread it to someone who might NOT be OK.
 We MUST “flatten the curve,” and it doesn’t work if everyone is not willing to do so.

-Meanwhile, The Columbus Telegram will continue to do its part.
+Meanwhile, the Schuyler Sun will continue to do its part.
 We, too, are practicing social distancing, and in the case of our newsroom, are working remotely.
-We have closed our lobby to the public.

-Our newsroom, despite the challenges of working remotely, is committed to providing essential information and community developments in print and on our website, columbustelegram.com.
-If you have a story ideas for us, email it to news@columbustelegram.com.
+Our newsroom, despite the challenges of working remotely, is committed to providing essential information and community developments in print and on our website and Facebook page..
+If you have a story ideas for us, email it to SCHnews@lee.net.

 This too shall pass – but only if all of us do our part.